Training structure

 18h

-This course is an introduction to the acceleration, propagation and radiation mechanisms of energetic particles in astrophysical media.
-It will introduce the fundamental concepts.
+This course is an introduction to the acceleration, propagation, and radiation mechanisms of energetic particles in astrophysical environments.
+It will cover the fundamental concepts.

 Admission